 This museum was originally a cathouse that operated until 1988.
 In Wallace, brothels like it were some of the top businesses in town.
 Some even donated to the local schools and the police department.
 At the Oasis, the madame even bought the local school marching band’s uniforms.

-Because the town was so successful from mining and the prostitution, the police would turn a blind eye to its work.
-Oasis would have five girl work 16 hour days, which resulted in estimated profits of one million dollars per year.
+Because the town was so successful from mining and the sex work, the police would turn a blind eye to the technically illegal operation.
+Oasis would have five girls work 16 hour days, which resulted in estimated profits of one million dollars per year.

 An FBI raid of the town finally shut down the brothels.
 In January 1988, Madame Ginger received a tip about the raid, and she immediately had her girls grab their items and head out.

 It’s rumored that some brothels continued to operate after the FBI raid.
 But Oasis remained locked up until 1993, when it was sold.
-The new owner had found everything inside the bordello just as Madame Ginger and the prostitutes left it, including clothes, toiletries, drawings, liquor, and even food in the fridge (which actually has a warning sign on the fridge not to open).
+The new owner had found everything inside just as Madame Ginger and the sex workers left it, including clothes, toiletries, drawings, liquor, and even food in the fridge (which actually has a warning sign on the front not to open).

 Tours are given every 30 minutes and last approximately 25 minutes.
 On the tour, you will have the opportunity to view the sex workers' rooms and items some left behind, including Madame Ginger.
 In her room, you can even see a list of johns and their contact information prior to the raid along with the cost of the different “activities” offered at the bordello.
 Pictures are not allowed during the tour.